tensorflow/tensorflow/g3doc/LangRef.md

 [[more rationale](Rationale.md#block-arguments-vs-phi-nodes)].

-Control flow within a CFG function is implemented with unconditional branches, conditional branches, and a return statement.
+Control flow within a CFG function is implemented with unconditional branches, conditional branches, and a `return` instruction.

 TODO: We can add [switches](http://llvm.org/docs/LangRef.html#switch-instruction),